-- Based on eligibility, Cal Grant T awards are awarded to cover up to the amount of tuition and fees only. - Funding for the Cal Grant T program is subject to state budget allocations.
+- Students must have been recipients of Cal Grant A or Cal Grant B as an undergraduate. - Form G-44 must be completed and submitted to the California Student Aid Commission for approval. - Based on eligibility, Cal Grant TCP Grant awards are awarded to cover up to the amount of tuition and fees only.
+The grant covers only credential applicable coursework. - Funding for the Cal Grant TCP Grant is subject to state budget allocations.